 Three of these men were Kenyans, a Kikuyu, a Muluyia and a Jaluo all from areas of land shortage; five were from areas of Uganda outside Buganda, and were all men whose fathers were dead, and who had lost their rights to land, either by leaving the district, by their father having no land, or, in one case, by a number of brothers occupying it.
-The remaining 14 men were all Baganda (including I Rwandan brought up in Buganda) that is, almost a quarter of all the Baganda interviewed were without land, or any prospect of access to land unless they had money.
+The remaining 14 men were all Baganda (including 1 Rwandan brought up in Buganda) that is, almost a guarter of all the Baganda interviewed were without land, or any prospect of access to land unless they had money.
 In the same way as for the other Ugandans, either their fathers had no land, or it had been lost on the death of the father, or shared out among other brothers.
 It was therefore of great importance to these boys that they should have some income from which they could provide themselves with land, without which they could have no home and no economic security.
-Some of them expressed the intention of staying in town for long periods if they could get work, but their concern with purchasing rights to land was still strong.
-As the men who were interviewed were not randomly selected it is not possible to judge how general this type of landlessness is among the Baganda.
-Where boys had lost their fathers, they might have lost the chance to have land rights purchased for them which they would otherwise have received, but if increasing numbers of Baganda School leavers living near the main urban centres additionally have no land, the chances of a chronically unemployed class of youth appearing and growing are considerable.
+Some or them expressed the intention of staying in town for long periods if they could get work, but their concern with purchasing righ ts to land was still strong.
+As the men land by their fathers or other relatives, or came from areas where land was plentiful.
+Of the remainder, several had fathers who were alive and farming, leaving a final group of 25 men with no land, no expectations of getting access to land of these men were refugees from Rwanda, and if these are excluded 22 men or 11% of the total might be considered strictly landless.